By Jason Oshins, Financial Advisor, MBA

 I’m a Yankees fan.
 A proud one at that.
 The Yankees have had measured success over the long term.
 My favorite team of all time is the team that won the World Series in 1998.
 They set a record for most games won that year—they won 114 games.
 Do you also know what happened?
 They lost 48 games!
 Thirty percent of their games!
 That’s a lot of games to lose… unless you view it within the context of how many they won.

-August was a rough month for the market.
-Sure, it didn’t feel good, but it’s not shocking.
+The market has experienced extreme volatility.
+Sure, it doesn’t feel good, but it’s not shocking.
 This is what markets do – they go up, and they go down; and the movement isn’t linear.
 This is the essence of volatility, and through it investors capture returns.
 Fortunately, the market goes up more – a whole lot more – than it goes down.
-In fact, when we assess the performance of the S&P 500 from 1926 to 2013, we see that nearly three quarters of the years have provided positive returns.
-Moreover, the average return over these 64 positive years is 21.67%, overwhelming the average of -13.61% during the 24 negative years.
-Further, the average return over this 88-year period is 10.08%.
+In fact, when we assess the performance of the S&P 500 from 1926 to 20161, we see that nearly three quarters of the years have provided positive returns.
+Moreover, the average return over these 67 positive years is 21.11%, overwhelming the average of -13.61% during the 24 negative years.
+Further, the average return over this 91-year period is 11.95%.
 Think about that.
 If you could head to Las Vegas and get those odds, would you?